ali-raheem/MacPi/README.md

 # MacPi
-Create macsec encrypted ethernet links automatically and transparently with minimal interaction
+Create macsec encrypted ethernet links automatically and transparently with minimal interaction.
+Intended to run between two Raspberry Pi's but should work on any OS which supports MACsec.
 ## Running

 ### Setup